Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: 6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE

 The selected enablers from the KKG are then categorized into multiple enabler categories based on their functionality.
+This is done so that functionality similar enablers are handled consistently during subsequent KVI-based pruning.
 For example, the \textit{Intelligent radio interface} enabler category will consist of enablers such as the AI transmitter, AI receiver, etc. Similarly, the enabler category of \textit{Security and privacy controls} will consist of enablers such as Level of Trust Assessment Function (LoTAF).
 Concretely, $23$ enabler categories are defined to capture all the selected enablers.
 We refer the reader to Annex-C of \cite{hexa_D25}, for a detailed list of these enabler categories alongside the selected enablers enlisted within them.

 Subsequently, a novel mapping of the enabler categories and the enablers within those categories to the technical requirements is provided.
 This mapping allows a direct mapping of the enablers to the KVIs related to those technical requirements.
 For the sake of brevity, in this article the mapping process for the \textit{AI-native air interface}, \textit{6G-based sensing}, \textit{Flexible Topologies}, \textit{LoTAF}, \textit{Intent-based management} and \textit{Integration Fabric} enablers has been presented.
 Table \ref{tab:catmap} presents the mapping for the aforementioned enablers to the KVIs.
 From the approximately $80$ enablers selected out of more than $100$ enablers being studied in Hexa-X-II and other EU projects, the aforementioned enablers were selected for discussion as they are representative of each layer of the 6G E2E system blueprint \cite{hexa2_D23}.
 We refer the reader to Annex-C of \cite{hexa_D25} for the mapping of the complete list of enabler categories and the technological enablers within them, to the KVIs.